The squat and hip thrust are two of the most popular exercises for growing the legs and glutes. But is one better than the other?

 As with most exercises, there is rarely one better than another.
 It depends on your training goals, current fitness level, and what you’ve done previously.
 For example, if you’ve squatted for years and never hip thrust, you’ll make mad gains performing the hip thrust.

-Typically, the hip thrust is better for the glutes, while the squat is better for the quads.
+Typically, the hip thrust is better for the glutes because you can do more volume with less fatigue, while the squat is better for the quads.
 Knowing this makes programming easier as you can use each exercise for its intended purpose.

 - van den Tillaar, R., Knutli, T. R., & Larsen, S. (2020).
 The effects of barbell placement on kinematics and muscle activation around the sticking region in squats.
 Frontiers in Sports and Active Living, 2, 172.